There are five main types of razors: cartridge razors, safety razors, disposable razors, straight razors, and electric shavers.

 Cartridge razors are easy to learn, making them suitable for beginners.
 Additionally, cartridge razors will rarely cut the skin thanks to improved mechanics, including a pivoting head and comb.

-Despite their advantages, cartridge razors are expensive and can cause razor bumps for some men.
+Despite their advantages, cartridge razors are expensive and may cause razor bumps for some men.
 Razor bumps are caused when the hair is cut beneath the skin’s surface and becomes ingrown.

 2. Disposable Razors

-Disposable razors are a modified version of the cartridge razor.
+Disposable razors are similar to a cartridge razor.
 Rather than replacing just the razor head, disposable razors are meant only to be used a few times and then thrown out.
 The lifespan varies depending on the sharpness of the razor blade and how thick and coarse your facial hair may be.

 Due to their reliance on plastic, disposable razors are becoming increasingly less popular due to their environmental impact.
-As discussed in another article, companies have set up special razor recycling programs to reduce environmental impact.
+Per the EPA, in 1990, it was estimated that 2 billion pounds of razors are thrown away yearly (source).

 Disposable razors are best for out-of-home use.
 These razors work well when traveling for business or pleasure or when shaving at the gym.
 Disposable razors are TSA-compliant.